 This loss of journalistic rigor is affecting all of society, as much of the populace (as we will see) gain their knowledge of politics and current events from such sources.

-There is a massive market for mass media products aimed at the low-attention-span trash culture types.
+There is a massive market for mass media products aimed at low-attention-span types.
 Male-dominated trashy tabloids depict female nudes, fictional short stories of the most banal and stupid kind, advice columns designed to shock rather than educate, and news stories that are widely known to be entertaining rather than true.
-The Sun, The Star, The Daily Sport, for example, are three of most popular "news" papers, and almost entirely devoted to the decadent content just mentioned.
+The Sun, The Star, The Daily Sport, for example, are three of most popular "news" papers.
 Television has become the resident priest of Trash, nearly all programs cater for people with short-attention spans.
 Adverts are quick and shocking, programs are simplistic and moronic.
-Although more educated content exists it is unpopular.
-Thankfully the government takes a strong hand in monitoring domestic channels for content and worth, otherwise I suspect local TV would be almost entirely lost to stupidity & contentless trashy entertainment.
+Although more educated content exists, it is unpopular.

-British soap operas are famously violent, angry, shocking, melancholic tragedies depicting casts of characters that are all stupid, short-sighted, emotionally challenged failures who seem allergic to honest, good relationships and intellectual pursuits.
-The masses are taught every way to fail a relationship and shown none of the compassions or developed attitudes expected of responsible relations.
+British soap operas are famously violent, angry, shocking, melancholic tragedies depicting casts of characters that are all short-sighted, utterly dumb, emotionally-challenged failures who seem allergic to honest, good relationships and intellectual pursuits.
+The masses are taught every way to fail a relationship and shown none of the compassions or developed attitudes expected of responsible adult relations.
 Petty crime, short-tempers and stupidity on the TV soaps reflect perfectly the mentality of trash culture, the self-perpetuating cause-and-affect cycle of this coupling is hard to break without serious top-down change.

 “The chief problem of human beings is passivity [...].
 If you watch television all evening, or read too long, you feel a 'freezing' of your mind; it congeals; your eyes become capable only of a blank, dull state.”